 How do I update my information?

-All updates to household information need to be in written form.
-Please use our update form for all changes and return it by email, fax, mail or bring into the office.
+All updates to household information need to be submitted in written form.
+Please use our update form for all changes and return it online or by email, fax, mail or bring into the office.

 How do I add someone to my household?